-It didn’t take long after commencing my endeavour to write about food – this blog – that I realised, to justify what I was doing I needed to firstly cook a lot more than I used.
-But more importantly I needed to read; read about food in all respects – its history, its present and where the future lies.
+It didn’t take long after commencing my endeavor to write about food – this blog – that I realized, to justify what I was doing, I needed to first cook a lot more than I used.
+But more importantly, I needed to read; read about food in all respects – its history, its present, and where the future lies.

 Some are funny, some are educational, and some give you a better idea of what the food industry is all about.